dwhr-pi/huananzhi-x99-f8d/README.md

 An example for how to use "Clear RTC" of ASUS
 Ein Beispiel für das verwenden der "Clear RTC" von ASUS https://rog.asus.com/za/support/faq/1040820/

-Attation I have got huananzhi-x99-f8d plus mainboard...
+Attation I have got the "huananzhi-x99-f8d-plus" mainboard...
-The post code for this the same.
+The post code for this is the same.

+Achtung: Ich habe das "huananzhi-x99-f8d-plus" Mainboard...
+Der Post Code dafür ist der gleiche.